-Stemless or not, the gentle aromas of popular white wines, like riesling, chardonnay, and sauvignon blanc, are accentuated in tulip-shaped wine glasses.
-Riedel masters this shape with its sauvignon blanc/riesling offering, which is perfect for any white wine.
+Stemless or not, the gentle aromas of popular white wines, such as Riesling, Chardonnay, and Sauvignon Blanc, are accentuated in tulip-shaped wine glasses.
+Riedel masters this shape with its Sauvignon Blanc/Riesling offering that's perfect for any white wine.

 What wines are best for a stemless glass?
 “You can honestly use it with every wine, even sparkling, especially since Riedel has developed different shapes and forms of stemless glasses; the only difference to a stem glass is that the stem is missing,” describes Benjamin Gutenbrunner, the beverage director of New York City's Upper East Side restaurant Blume.
 “Especially dessert wine.
 In a stemless glass, it's just beautiful.”

 Best for Champagne: Eparé Stemless Sparkling Wine Glasses

 Hand-wash to extend life

 The exciting bubbles of sparkling wine are exciting for every celebration, from weddings to simply making it through the week, and Eparé’s stemless version of the classic Champagne flute deserves a place in any wine lover’s collection.

 This 6.5-inch-tall flute, which holds 5 ounces of wine, is made from hand-blown borosilicate glass that’s resistant to both scratches and shattering.
 Eparé’s double-walled insulation ensures that your wine will stay cool and helps prevent condensation.
 The flute is durable enough to handle the dishwasher, microwave, and freezer.